Tom Smothers: Later work

+The Smothers Brothers hosted the NBC sketch comedy show Saturday Night Live in 1982, with a parody of The Tonight Show as its opening sketch, with Tom playing Johnny Carson, interviewing Dick.
+The sketch derailed after Tom (in character as Johnny) tried to goad Dick into talking more about Tom.

+During the 1980s and 1990s, the brothers turned to television commercials, filming spots for Kentucky Fried Chicken and Planters peanuts, in which Tom invoked his famous line, "Mom always did like you best!".
+Tom made a solo endorsement for Cheetos.

 In 2007, Tom and Dick Smothers filmed a series of 30-second commercials and promotional spots for the River Rock Casino in Geyserville, California.

 To augment their act in recent years, "Yo-Yo Man" became part of their shows.
-Tom Smothers had created the mostly non-speaking character in the late '60s, a comedic performer of tricks using a yo-yo.
+Tom Smothers had created the mostly non-speaking character in the late 1960s, a comedic performer of tricks using a yo-yo.
 The term "Yo-Yo Man" is registered in his name.
 In their 2008 tour, Yo-Yo Man was listed as the group's opening act.

 In 2008, during the 60th Primetime Emmy Awards, Smothers was awarded a special Emmy.
 In 1969, when he was head writer of The Smothers Brothers Comedy Hour, the writing staff was awarded the Emmy for Outstanding Writing in a Comedic Series.
-Smothers had refused to let his name be on the list of writers nominated for the Emmy, because he felt his name was too volatile.
-The award at the 2008 ceremony was presented by Steve Martin, who was one of the writers who originally won the award.
+Smothers had refused to let his name be on the list of writers nominated for the Emmy because he felt his name was too contentious.
+The award at the 2008 ceremony was presented by Steve Martin, one of the writers who originally won the award.

-In December 2009, Tom and Dick both guest starred in a 21st-season episode of The Simpsons that also featured Cooper, Peyton and Eli Manning.
+In December 2009, Tom and Dick both guest starred in a 21st-season episode of The Simpsons that also featured Cooper, Peyton, and Eli Manning.

+The Smothers Brothers announced in May 2010 that their shows at The Orleans near Las Vegas would be "farewell performances" marking their retirement from touring.

 On May 6, 2011, the American Civil Liberties Union's Sonoma County chapter honored Smothers with its Jack Green Civil Liberties Award for his work against television censorship and for speaking out for peace and civil liberties.

 Tom and Dick Smothers reunited in 2019 to mark the 50th anniversary of The Smothers Brothers Comedy Hour's abrupt cancellation.

-On the December 11, 2022, episode of CBS News Sunday Morning, the brothers announced that they would be going on tour in 2023.
+On December 11, 2022, in an episode of CBS News Sunday Morning, the brothers announced they would go on tour in 2023.